Engage Your Community.

 That’s how Testimony HQ started.
 After much thought and prayer, we decided to become a hub or headquarters for churches to learn and practice this way of doing testimony.

 We’re excited about this project and would love for your church to join us.
 After all, there’s a world of people waiting to hear your story!

 s some churches are inching their way back to “normal,” others are struggling like never before.
 We are attuned to these different contexts, and we are used to cooperating with a diverse range of people, churches, and denominations.

-Right now we’re assembling a cohort of churches that we can help by providing good teaching, coaching, and practice in this area of testimony.
+We will be assembling two more cohorts of churches (launching in 2023 and 2024) that will provide good teaching, coaching, and practice in this area of testimony.
 As your church works with us and other churches, you’ll grow in the ability to integrate testimony into a variety of settings—including corporate worship, small group studies, casual conversations, and community outreach.
-We encourage your church to apply (deadline is July 1, 2021).
+We encourage your church to apply for the next cohort by July 1, 2022.